adtzlr/felupe/docs/howto/umat_hyperelasticity.rst

 Isotropic Hyperelastic Materials
 --------------------------------

 User materials (Umat) based on the right Cauchy-Green deformation tensor, suitable for Total-Lagrangian isotropic hyperelastic material formulations, are to be created with :class:`~felupe.Hyperelastic`.
 Only the strain energy function must be defined.
 Both gradient and hessian are evaluated by forward-mode automatic differentiation.
-Therefore, only math-functions from `tensortrax.math <https://github.com/adtzlr/tensortrax>`_ are supported.
+Therefore, only math-functions from :mod:`tensortrax.math` are supported.
 A user-defined function must be created with the argument and return values:

 +----------+---------------+---------------------------------------+
 | **Kind** |  **Symbol**   | **Description**                       |